Tux Paint

 If you're interested in translating Tux Paint into another language, it's easy!
 You should probably join the "tuxpaint-i18n" mailing list, in case you have questions.
 Most other volunteers working on translating Tux Paint are subscribed to it.

-To translate the core Tux Paint application or the standard Tux Paint Stamps collection:
+To translate the core Tux Paint application, Tux Paint's documentation, the Tux Paint Config. tool, the standard Tux Paint Stamps collection, or the website:

-1. For best results, download the latest pre-release version of Tux Paint or the Stamps collection from the CVS repository (preferred).
+- For best results, download the latest pre-release version of Tux Paint, Tux Paint Config., or the Stamps collection, or the code to the Tux Paint website, from the Git repository (preferred).

 Creating Artwork

-One of the most popular feature of Tux Paint is the "Stamps" tool, and the collection of 'rubber-stamp' images which can be placed into a drawing.
+One of the most popular features of Tux Paint is the "Stamps" tool, and the collection of 'rubber-stamp' images which can be placed into a drawing.
+There are also 'Starter' and 'Template' images that can used to start new drawings.

 If you'd like to contribute your own artwork or photography, we'd love to accept it!
 Since Tux Paint is released under the GNU General Public License (GPL), we would ask that you contribute your art under the same license (or one that is compatible), so that as many people as possible may benefit from Tux Paint.

-Obviously, you must own the copyright to whatever artwork or photography you contribute.
-(In other words, you cannot take someone else's photos or clipart and send it to us!)
+Obviously, you must have the rights whatever artwork or photography you contribute.
+(In other words, you cannot take someone else's photos or clipart and send it to us for inclusion in the project.
+They must license it in a way that gives us that permission.)

 Stamp artwork must be in the PNG or SVG graphics file format.
 For PNGs, use of an alpha channel is necessary to remove borders around non-rectangular shapes.